Vulnerability to climate change

-INE advocates a comprehensive, innovative and European-wide action plan integrated in the wider European Climate Adaptation Strategy, adopted in the beginning of 2021.
-Waterway authorities take a progressive and flexible approach building on progressive insight and look for no-regret and cross-sectoral win-win measures.
-But they need stronger EU action to help increase and share knowledge, cooperation between water users to create co-benefits, to coordinate instruments of different policies and matching funding to be successful across borders.
-Increasing climate preparedness requires the following actions:
+The EU Climate Adaptation Strategy needs to be translated in effective tools that support implementation.
+The Connecting Europe Facility and the LIFE programme are useful instruments.
+However, stronger EU action is required to help increase climate preparedness and share knowledge, enhance cooperation between water users to create co-benefits, to coordinate instruments of different policies and matching funding to be successful across borders.
+Increasing requires the following actions:

 - Step up research and development.
 The Horizon Europe programme and its successor programme should attach the same priority to climate adaptation of the waterway infrastructure as to climate mitigation of the waterborne fleet.
 More research and development is essential to develop effective nature based, including temporary, solutions for the different river basins with navigable waterways across the EU.

 - INE advocates a level playing field between rail and waterway infrastructure with regard to the scope of eligible activities in the taxonomy climate delegated act.